-STORY.
+[B] STORY.
 That portion of a building included between the upper surface of a floor and the upper surface of the floor or roof next above.

-STORY ABOVE GRADE PLANE.
-Any story having its finished floor surface entirely above grade plane, except that a basement shall be considered as a story above grade plane where the finished surface of the floor above the basement meets any one of the following:
+[B] STORY ABOVE GRADE.
+Any story having its finished floor surface entirely above grade, except that a basement shall be considered as a story above grade where the finished surface of the floor above the basement is:

-- 1. Is more than 6 feet (1829 mm) above grade plane. - Is more than 6 feet (1829 mm) above the finished ground level for more than 50 percent of the total building perimeter. - 3.
-Is more than 12 feet (3658 mm) above the finished ground level at any point.
+- 1. More than 6 feet (1829 mm) above grade plane-: - 2.
+More than 6 feet (1829 mm) above the finished ground level for more than 50 percent of the total building perimeter; or - 3.
+More than 12 feet (3658 mm) above the finished ground level at any point for more than 25 feet (7620 mm) of the perimeter.
+Required driveways up to 22 feet (6706 mm)